ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 ### Optimize: [`liger-kernel`](https://github.com/linkedin/Liger-Kernel/)

+!!! info "Note"

+    If you did not stop the previous fine-tuning process, please do so now as we will optimize it in this section.

 As you may have noticed, even with a relatively small model, **fine-tuning a single epoch can take quite a long time, between 100 and 110 minutes**.
 Can we do better?
 Absolutely!

 Our initial setup was intentionally minimal, but various optimizations exist to improve performances.
 We will apply two here, starting with the [`liger-kernel`](https://github.com/linkedin/Liger-Kernel/) library, which states: